k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove unneeded bit from delobj()
 - Fix: wishtracker not capturing every detail of the wish
 - Tortle ability to hide in its shell
+- Handle more cases when tortle is hiding in its shell